AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • AcidWax also needs processor time and memory.
 Close other running applications for best performance.

 • Reducing the visualization window size will also improve the speed at which it can display, since less work is required to render smaller scenes.
-However, if running at high texture resolutions, reducing the window size may not help.

 • Q: How can I get the best image quality from AcidWax?

-• A: AcidWax looks best when running at high resolution and full-screen with a fast video card on a large monitor with a high contrast ratio, and a fast computer.
+• AcidWax looks best when running at high resolution and full-screen with a fast video card on a large monitor with a high contrast ratio, and a fast computer.
 Dim the lights in your room for improved visual clarity and ambience.

 • Q: How can I take a screen-shot of the image?